cblender/ga09-typy/README.md

 &nbsp;

-### \edit
+### :edit

 #### Arguments: "line number", "some text"

 This command alters the contents of an existing line.
-The user must specify the line to be edited by line number, and is then prompted to enter text similarly to the "\new" command.
+The user must specify the line to be edited by line number, and is then prompted to enter text similarly to the ":new" command.

 &nbsp;

-### \delete
+### :delete

 #### "line number", "quantity of lines"